Red Sox Fans Will Love Advice Mookie Betts, Alex Cora Gave Ian Kinsler

 It didn’t take long for Ian Kinsler to learn how the 2018 Boston Red Sox operate.

 Kinsler, who went 2-for-5 with three RBIs in his team’s 8-2 win over the Atlanta Braves on Monday, now is hitting .308 with one home run and 10 RBIs in 19 games since joining the Red Sox in July.
-When watching the four-time All-Star second baseman, it’s evident that Kinsler has adopted the Alex Cora-led Red Sox’s aggressive approach at the plate.
+If you watch Kinsler at the plate, it’s evident the four-time All-Star second baseman has adopted the aggressive plate approach preached by Boston manager Alex Cora.

 And there’s a reason for that.